hbctraining/scRNA-seq_online/activities/day1_polls.md

 1. **True**/False.
 Two reads with the same sample index, cellular barcode and UMI should be counted as a single read.

 1. True/**False**.
-Using single cell RNA-seq we are assaying so many cells per sample, so it is fine to have any biological replicates.
+Using single cell RNA-seq we are assaying so many cells per sample, so there is no need to have biological replicates.

 1. Which of the following steps are not involved in creating a cell x gene count matrix:
     - Filtering out unknown cellular barcodes